 Hon.
-Peter Heerey QC
+Peter Heerey KC

 Service: Arbitration, Arb-Med, Mediation, Expert Determination, Early Neutral Evaluation

 Area of Expertise:

 Mr Heerey was educated at St Virgil’s College, Hobart and the University of Tasmania where he graduated with degrees in Law (First Class Honours) and Arts.

 After four years as a solicitor he commenced practice at the Victorian Bar in 1967.
 He was appointed Queen’s Counsel in 1985 and a Judge of the Federal Court of Australia in 1990.
 He retired from the Court upon reaching retiring age on 15 February 2009.